 ♦ But let’s zoom in on Mary.

-Real historical Mary Stuart’s story goes as follow: Queen of Scotland when she was six days old, Mary was immediately thrown into a caldron of political turmoiil with the succession dilemma to the English throne confronting England and Scotland as long-time enemies.
-As the great-granddaughter of Henry VIII, Mary was next in line to the crown of England after the King’s children being Edward, Mary and Elizabeth.
+Real historical Mary Stuart’s story goes as follow: Queen of Scotland when she was six days old, Mary was immediately thrown into a caldron of political turmoil due to the succession dilemma to the English throne confronting England on one side and Scotland on the other.
+As the great-granddaughter of Henry VIII, Mary was next in line to the crown of England after Edward, Mary and Elizabeth, the King’s children.
 Due to the growing religious tensions between Catholics and Protestants, she was obliged to move to the French court at age 5 and was raised with the Dauphin Francis of France, whom she married at 15.
-After his sudden death, she had to return to Scotland and deal with her cousin’s anticipated suspicion, the Queen Elizabeth I. Her second marriage to Lord Darnley was in vehement opposition to Elizabeth’s for Darley had a claim to the English through Margaret Tudor.
+After his sudden death, she returned to Scotland and married Lord Darnley.
+Her marriage with Darnley was in vehement opposition to Elizabeth’s for he had a claim to the English through Margaret Tudor.
 The murder of Darley led to Mary’s third marriage with Lord Bothwell who, it is believed, raped and abducted her in an attempt to secure the crown.
 Later, Mary’s return to Scotland was blocked by Protestant lords who had no desire to let a Catholic Queen rule the country.
 After the murder of Lord Bothwell, Mary was forced to abdicate in favour of her one-year-old son James.
-Forced to flee the country to England, Mary was immediately imprisoned by Queen Elizabeth, whom was suspicious about the rumored plots that circulated among some Dukes.
+Forced to flee the country to England, Mary was immediately imprisoned by Queen Elizabeth, whom was suspicious about her and believed the rumored plots that circulated among some Dukes.
 After eighteen-years of imprisonment, Mary was sentenced to death in 1587 by an almost unanimous decision and authorized by Elizabeth’s signing of the death warrant, persuaded to end the threat to her throne once and for all.